Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 2. Enter a name for the language in the *Name* field.

 3. Enter a key for the language in the *Key* field.
 The key is required for API access and must be system wide unique.
+The key must fulfill the criteria of ISO language codes.

 4. Enable the *Active* toggle to set the language directly after creation to active.